synw/django-mqueue/README.md

 Events queue application for Django: can be used for moderation or monitoring or loging.
 Events can be linked to a model instance and a user instance.
 This app is pluggable on existing models to enable monitoring on them.
-It also provides a log handler to store the django logs in the db.
+It also provides a log handler to store the django logs into the db.

 Read the [documentation](http://django-mqueue.readthedocs.org/en/latest/)